jakubkarczewski/PolynomialRegression/README.md

 The output will be a value of polynomial for specified input.

 ## The network
-Implemented network is a very simple 2 layer neural network.
+Implemented network is a very simple neural network with no hidden layers.

-The diagram of training the network for 3th degree polynomial could be described as follows:
+The diagram of training the network for 4th degree polynomial could be described as follows:

 ![alt text](https://github.com/jakubkarczewski/PolynomialRegression/blob/master/pics/net.png)